 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Beijing.

-Check out our other articles about Beijing:
+Check out our other guides about the best places to stay in Beijing: